Updated September 25th 2023

 Amarone, one of the most iconic Italian wines, pairs well with a wide range of foods.
-Great food pairings include meaty dishes, pasta, risotto and cheese and many more.
+Great food pairings include meaty dishes, pasta, risotto, cheese, and many more.
 This wine guide will help you find the best food pairings for Amarone.

 Before we look into the best dishes for Amarone, let’s take a closer look at the wine itself to better understand how to pair it with food.

 Amarone is made in Valpolicella, located in the Veneto region, in north-east Italy.
-It is made using partially dried grapes, a method called appasimento.
+It is made using partially-dried grapes, a method called appassimento.
 The dried grapes give Amarone its special character.
 This method gives an increased concentration of flavors, which is one of the success factors behind the world famous Amarone della Valpolicella.
-The grapes are harvested in the beginning of October, and then they are dried until they become almost raisins.
-The drying process takes about 120 days and then the raisins are made into a rich, full-bodied wine with lots of fruit aromas.
+The grapes are harvested in the beginning of October, then they are dried until they become almost raisins.
+The drying process takes about 120 days and then the dried grapes are made into a rich, full-bodied wine with lots of fruit aromas.

 Like any other wine, Amarone can be made into different styles.
 It is common to make the distinction between the traditional and modern styles.

 The characteristic aromas of Amarone are fig, cinnamon, plum, raisins, chocolate and dark cherry.
-The wine is aged in wood for a minimum of two years, but does not have a lot of typical oak aromas due to its strong fruit flavours.
-Some producers choose to use smaller, new oak barrels for a more distinct effect of the oak on the aroma and texture of the wine.
-Amarone wines with this type of oak can have notes of caramel, leather, dried fruits, coffee and nuts in addition to the fruit aromas.
+The wine is aged in wood for a minimum of two years, but does not have a lot of typical oak aromas due to its strong fruit flavors.
+Some producers choose to use smaller, new oak barrels for a more distinct influence of the oak on the aroma and texture of the wine.
+Amarone wines with this type of oak can have notes of caramel, leather, dried fruits, coffee and nuts, in addition to the fruit aromas.

 The alcohol level in Amarone is relatively high, often around 15.5-17%.
 Tannin levels are high, but balanced due to the ageing in oak.